Addons¶

 EKS Add-Ons is a new feature that lets you enable and manage Kubernetes operational software for your AWS EKS clusters.
 At launch, EKS add-ons supports controlling the launch and version of the AWS VPC CNI plugin through the EKS API

-You can specify what addons you want and what policies (if required) to attach to them in your config file:
+In your config file, you can specify the addons you want and (if required) the policies to attach to them:

 apiVersion: eksctl.io/v1alpha5